The Cultural Politics of Code is a new reading group exploring ideas and methods from the emerging field of critical code studies.

 Schedule

-Hybrid sessions will run fortnightly during Michaelmas 2023, beginning on the 11th of October.
+Hybrid sessions will run fortnightly during Michaelmas 2023, beginning on the 11th of October, in GR04 (English Faculty) and online.
 The reading list will be uploaded before the start of term and expanded upon as the term progresses.

-Sign up to our mailing list for the zoom link and further updates.
+Sign up to our mailing list to receive the Zoom registration link and further updates.

 First Session: An Introduction to CCS